 The trail begins behind Campbells Creek Park in Campbells Creek, and runs 4.3 kilometress along the creek.
 It is an off-road trail and culminates at Camp Reserve in Castlemaine.

-Both affected residents (all adjoining property owners and occupiers near the trail) and the broader community can have their say about the proposed name for the trail.
+Both affected residents (all adjoining property owners and occupiers near the trail) and the broader community had their say about the proposed name for the trail.

-The place naming process will be conducted in accordance with the Naming Rules for places in Victoria 2022.
+The place naming process was carried out in line with the Naming Rules for places in Victoria 2022.